prem-muthedath/timer/README.md

 See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer framework and source code.

 After reading Beck's excellent book, I decided to put my learnings into practice.
-Beck's code (see the book) is really good, but I personally felt, for clarity, a few areas needed refactoring:
+Beck's code (see the book) is a masterpiece, but I personally felt, for clarity, a few areas needed refactoring:

-1. Code (mainly related to reflection) not in the right objects;
+1. Logic and data not together (mainly related to reflection);
-2. One class -- MethodTimer class in Beck's code -- had more than one responsibility;
+2. One class -- MethodTimer class in Beck's code -- doing more than one thing;
 3. Rate of Change principle violation (see Beck's book);
-4. Better object names (I felt so).
+4. Better object names needed (I felt so).

 These concerns led me to a different design with a new set of small objects, each doing just 1 thing.
 After much struggle, I found my object names from Beck's own description of his timer framework!